orbisgis/h2gis/docs/dev/ST_Snap.md

 ### Signature

 {% highlight mysql %}
-GEOMETRY ST_Snap(GEOMETRY geomA, GEOMETRY geomB, double distance);
+GEOMETRY ST_Snap(GEOMETRY geomA, GEOMETRY geomB, DOUBLE distance);
 {% endhighlight %}

 ### Description

 Returns a GEOMETRY that was a snapping between `geomA` and `geomB` with a given tolerance.
 Snaps the vertices and segments of a GEOMETRY to another GEOMETRY's vertices.
 A snap `distance tolerance` is used to control where snapping is performed.

 ### Examples
 | geomA LINESTRING | geomB LINESTRING |